bmcmahen/transit/Readme.md

   So it's yet __another__ router.
 This is basically a combination of a myraid of other routers out there, but made to my preference.
 It takes after `visionmedia/page.js`, but it also supports hash-based fallbacks in IE 8 and 9.

-  You probably shouldn't use this yet since there aren't tests.

 ## Installation